 Affording a mortgage

 Often people forget to consider whether their annual income will let them afford a mortgage.
-By combining your income, you’re likely to have access to more properties, but it’s important to know what’s in your price range.
-The rule of thumb most lenders go by is to multiply your combined income by 4.5 – that’s how much you might be able to get for a mortgage.
+By combining your income you’re likely to have access to more properties, but it’s important to know what’s in your price range.
+The rule of thumb most lenders go by is to multiply your combined income by 4.5 – that’s probably around the maximum mortgage lenders will be willing to lend you.
+Add that together with the deposit you're saving, and that's your maximum budget.

 Checking your accounts